R60D/SourceMapStats/README.md

 * Launch the install.bat to get py dependencies
 * Open the Write.py to Configure the desired gamemode and game.
+* Open the Read.py to Configure the desired maps to look for and more.

 ## Debugging
 * Do not download the repository as a zip from github directly.
 Use ```git clone``` instead.